pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 The third option is to have the bounded context control notifications.
 The simple logic of an ascending sequence of integers can allow others to progress along an application's sequence of events.
-It is possible to use timestamps instead of integers.
+It is also possible to use timestamps.

 The first option implies that each event sourced application functions cohesively also as a messaging service.
-It seems impractical in a small library such as this to implement an AMQP broker against all of the library's record manager classes.
-However, Kafka could perhaps be adapted as a record manager, in which case it could be used both to persist and to propagate events.
+Assuming that "messaging service" means an AMQP system, it seems impractical in a small library such as this to implement an AMQP broker, something that works with all of the library's record manager classes.
+However, perhaps if Kafka could be adapted as a record manager, it could be used both to persist and propagate events.

-The second option involves a separate messaging infrastructure in a two-phase commit, which could be possible, but it seems unattractive.
-At least, RabbitMQ can't participate in a two-phase commit.
+The second option, which is similar to the first, involves using a separate messaging infrastructure within a two-phase commit, which could be possible, but seems unattractive.
+At least RabbitMQ can't participate in a two-phase commit.

-The third option doesn't depend on messaging infrastructure, but it does involve "notifications".
-If we define a notification here as an object that represents the fact that an application event has happened, then we can propagate events by constructing a sequence of the events of an application, and then presenting that sequence in some way as notifications.

-The notifications could be presented by a server, so clients could pull notifications they don't have.
-The application events could drive sending messages about new notifications via messaging infrastructure.
-Pulling new notifications could be started by receiving such a message, so the inefficiencies (latency or intensity) of polling are avoided, and also the messages can be empty.
-This way, the messaging infrastructure isn't required to deliver messages in order and without duplication (which AMQP or JVM messaging systems don't provide), and each receiver isn't required to keep a record of every message previously received.
-If the "substantive" changes enacted by a receiver are stored atomically with the position in the sequence, the operations used by the receiver do not need to be idempotent.

 The third option is pursued below.
+The third option doesn't depend on messaging infrastructure, but does involve "notifications".
+The events of an application can be placed in a sequence, the sequence can be presented as notifications, and the notifications can propagated in a standard way.
+For example, notifications could be presented by a server, and clients could pull notifications they don't have, in linked sections, perhaps using a standard format and standard protocols.

+To avoid the latency or intensity or polling for new notifications, the pulling of new notifications could begin whenever a prompt is received via an AMQP system.
+This way, the messaging infrastructure doesn't need to deliver messages in order (which AMQP messaging systems don't normally provide) and each receiver isn't required to keep a record of every message so it can deduplicate.

+If the "substantive" changes enacted by a receiver are stored atomically with the position in the sequence of notifications, the receiver can resume by looking at the latest record it has written, and from that record identify the next notification to consume.
+This is obvious when considering pure replication of a sequence of events.
+In general, by storing in the produced sequence the position of the receiver in the consumed sequence, and using optimistic concurrency control when records are inserted in the produced sequence, from the point of view of consumers of the produced sequence, "exactly once" processing can be achieved.
+Redundant (concurrent) processing of the same sequence would then be possible, which would help avoid interruptions in processing.

-If placing all the events in a single sequence is restrictive, partitioning the application, for example by user account, may offer a more scalable approach.
-It is possible to partition the aggregates of an application, so that each partition has a sequence in which the events from many aggregates are placed.
+If placing all the events in a single sequence is restrictive, then perhaps partitioning the application notifications may offer a scalable approach.
+For example, if each user has one partition, each notification sequence would contain all events from the aggregates pertaining to one user.
 So that the various sequences can be discovered, it would be useful to have a sequence in which the creation of each partition is recorded.

-.. contents:: :local:
+The application could then be scaled by partition.
+(Please note, the library doesn't currently support partitioning the aggregates of an application.)

+If partitioning the aggregates of application is restrictive, then it would also be possible to have a notification sequence for each aggregate; in this case, the events would already have been placed in a sequence and so they could be presented directly as notifications.
+But as aggregates come and go, the overhead of keeping track of the notification sequences may become restrictive.
+(Please note, the library doesn't currently support notifications for individual aggregates.)

+An alternative to sequencing events individually would be to sequence the lists of events published when saving the pending events of an aggregate (see ``AggregateRoot``), so that in cases where it is feasible to place all the commands in a sequence, it would also be feasible to place the resulting lists of events in a sequence, assuming the number of such lists is less than or equal to the number of commands.
+Sequencing the lists would allow these little units of coherence to be propagated, which may be useful in some cases.
+(Please note, the library doesn't currently support notifications for lists of events.)

-Before continuing with code examples, let's setup an event store, and a database, needed by the examples below.
+Before continuing with code examples below, we need to setup an event store.

 .. code:: python